 - Hugs make kids happy.
 It develops a positive outlook in them;

 - It keeps children healthy.
 While hugging, gentle pressure is applied to the breastbone.
 It stimulates the thymus gland, which releases white blood cells.
 They are necessary for the proper functioning of the immune system;

 - It helps in discipline building.
 Give a hug to your child instead of yelling at him.
 It`s the starting point for meaningful conversation.
 Besides, it helps kids to focus on emotional self-regulation.

-- Kids hugging decreases the chances of suffering from low self-esteem.
+- Kids hugging decreases the chances of suffering from low self-esteem and it reduces anger.